PHP date/time FAQ: How do I create a date in the proper format to insert a SQL Timestamp field into a SQL database?

 INSERT INTO projects (user_id, name, last_updated, date_created) VALUES (5, 'alvin', now(), now());

 I just tested this with PHP and MySQL, and it works fine.
-So if all you really needed to know was how to populate a SQL timestamp field in a SQL INSERT query, that's probably the easiest way to go.
+So that’s one way to populate a SQL timestamp field in a SQL INSERT query.

 However, if you want to do this all in PHP (or need to, depending on what framework you're working with), you can get the current date and time in the proper format using just PHP, like this: